If ever there were an excuse to gather with your pals in the street, start a ceilidh, gorge on haggis and sip on mulled wine, Hogmanay is it.

 Eating ‘greens’, such as spinach, kale, green beans, are also thought to be lucky as they resemble money, as are black-eyed peas or lentils, which look like coins.

 Edinburgh’s Hogmanay events usually start on December 30 with its annual Torchlight Procession, and ends on January 25.

 Although the exact locations of events change year to year, most occur in or around Princes Street Gardens, the Waverley train station, The Mound, McEwan Hall, the Royal Mile, and Calton Hill.

 When it comes to celebrating Hogmanay, there are several ways to travel around Edinburgh.
 Both railway stations (Waverley & Haymarket) are located in the city centre, and on December 31, Edinburgh Trams will be running a free tram service to get you home, from midnight – 5am.

 On New Year's Eve Lothian Buses have previously offered a Hogmanay Ticket for £5 (this permits unlimited travel from 6pm on December 31 - 4am on January 1).

 Better yet, you can also off-set the carbon produced by your journey to Edinburgh when purchasing event tickets.
 Find out more here about how to do that.

 What’s the best way to get to Edinburgh?

-An open-return train ticket via Trainline.com, leaving at 9am from London’s Kings Cross on 31 December will set you back around £147 (without a railcard) and take approximately 4.20hrs.
+However, an open-return train ticket via Trainline.com, leaving at 9am from London’s Kings Cross on December 31 will set you back around £147 (without a railcard) and take approximately 4.20hrs.